 1. Pack a bag of goodies: These do not have to be hugely expensive items, more like colouring books, comics, small figures, stickers etc. Try to give them out once an hour to break up the journey.
 You can even wrap them to make them more exciting.

-2. Take a tablet: Don’t rely on the In-flight Entertainment being to your toddlers taste!
-Load your tablet/phone with games/shows they enjoy before you go.
+2. Take a tablet: Don’t rely on the in-flight entertainment being to your toddler’s taste!
+Load your tablet or phone with games/shows they enjoy before you go.
 Just remember to set the device to flight mode.
-Bring toddler safe earphones too.
+Bring toddler-safe earphones too.
 These will fit your child better and have the necessary volume control.

-3. Take a pillow/favourite snuggly: We bought a Mickey pillow pet and Tink’s favourite blanket and soft toy (Mickey).
-She slept most of the flight home as she had familiar items.
+3. Take a pillow or favourite snuggly: We bought a Mickey pillow pet and Tink’s favourite blanket and soft toy (Mickey).
+She slept most of the flight home as she had familiar items with her.

 4. Bring snacks: Sweets are a great distraction for a child and can be vital in protecting their ears for taking off/landing.
 If you are careful about what your child eats usually, let them have a treat on the flight.
 Crisps could be a life-saver if they will not eat the aeroplane food.